-After selling my business in Steubenville, I moved to France in 1997 to volunteer as a member of a L’Arche community, sharing life in a household with mentally handicapped members.
+After selling my business in Steubenville, I moved to France in 1997 to volunteer as a member of a L’Arche community, sharing life in a household with people who have a mental disability.
 While there, I had the privilege of getting to know the co-founder of L’Arche, Jean Vanier, whose books I highly recommend.
 After my initial year as a volunteer, I decided to say on and was asked to head up one of the households, overseeing the final construction of a new, ten person residence.
 This experience of sharing community life with those who have a mental handicap was a wonderful and profound experience that, I believe, help to prepare me for my vocation to the priesthood.
 I stayed on in France with the L’Arche community for three years and, during that time, worked with L’Arche volunteers from many different countries (France, Germany, England, Canada, Brazil, Belgium, Poland, Czech Republic, Latvia, Lithuania, Holland, Sweden, Lebanon, Egypt, the Island of Mauritius, the former republic of USSR Georgia, and Ethiopia… It was a rich experience to work alongside of people from so many varied cultures.
 I also enjoyed traveling throughout most of central Europe during that time.
 Upon returning to the States, I began to consider what I would do next.